 What Are The Pros/Cons Of Working With China?

-China represents the largest exporter of textile goods in the world.
+China textile producers represent the largest exporter of textile goods in the world.
 In fact, the Chinese manufacturer Esquel just happens to be the largest producer of standard cotton t-shirts, with yearly output levels exceeding 60 million.

 Unfortunately, China is not as up to date on trends and fashion as it should be.
 Suffice it to say, it’s better at producing sportswear and technical garments than it is at producing genuinely fashionable items.